georgetown-cset/visual-surveillance-brief/README.md

 Relevant Google sheet: [Identifying related tasks](https://docs.google.com/spreadsheets/d/1TaCwxX-r0GzMyP2rmDfJ4uBEjqCA6F8nGzr_Cps_5lA/edit#gid=1623457572)

+We want to find terms related to the six surveillance tasks we identified as frequent and/or fast-growing: face recognition, action recognition, crowd analysis, facial expression recognition, face anti-spoofing, and person re-identification.
+To do so, we identify terms that occur in the same papers and are identified by the SciREX classifier as referring to the same task.
+(For each paper, the SciREX classifier groups together terms that seem to refer to the same task as part of a "task cluster": we count how often terms overlap within task clusters in recent computer vision papers.)

 * Insert the common surveillance task terms we found above into the table surveillance_tasks_brief.task_term_pairs
   * query: identifying surveillance-task papers/finding surveillance-related tasks/ build and iterate all-task dictionary.sql, round = 1
 * Identify terms that commonly overlap with the tasks in this table